patrick95350/opendata/07-State-Policies-Open-Data.md

 ### Working with Civic Tech Groups

 Open data creates the opportunity to build relationships with innovators outside of government.
-In some instances, developers create these new applications during hackathons, intensive events spread out over a few days or weeks where coders and designers develop a single project leveraging publicly available data.
+For example, developers can create new applications during hackathons, intensive events spread out over a few days or weeks where coders and designers develop projects leveraging publicly available data.
 If a state agency finds that a tool created during a hackathon might be something they want to build on, they need to determine what options they have for doing this.
 In many cases, the relationship has remained voluntary – members of a community group like a local Code for America brigade – continue to iterate the initial application after the hackathon ends.
 A number of government agencies are developing streamlined ways to fully develop these applications and incorporate them internally.

 <!-- Pagination -->
 <div class="pagination">